A cross-border market model with limited transmission capacities: Analysis of the active market dynamics

-At first glance, formula \eqref{eq:survival} for the survival probability gives only little insight about its dependence on the model parameters.
-Therefore, let us numerically study its behavior for different model parameters.
-In the following, let $t = 1$ and $\tilde{Q}^b(0) = \tilde{Q}^a(0) = 1.$ First, let us analyze the effect of the mean and variance.
-To this end, we assume independence between incoming order events, i.e.~we have $\sigma_b^2= 1 - \sigma_a^2$ by Assumption \ref{ass:prob}.
-As expected the survival probability increases with the mean, while the choice of different variances affects the skewness and kurtosis of the curve, cf. Figure \ref{fig:survProp1} left.
-For fixed mean $\mu_b = \mu_a = 0$, the variance has only little influence on the size of the survival probability and the symmetry of the curve follows from the relation $\sigma^2_b = 1-\sigma^2_a$, cf. Figure \ref{fig:survProp1} right.
-In contrast, for negative bid mean $\mu_b$ (negative ask mean $\mu_a$) the probability decreases (increases) with the bid variance $\sigma^2_b,$ since an increasing bid variance increases the hitting probability at zero of the cumulative bid queue while simultaneously decreasing the hitting probability of the cumulative ask queue.
+Hence, $\sigma_{b}^2 = 1 - \sigma_{a}^2$.
+As expected the survival probability increases with the mean, while the variance affects the skewness and kurtosis of the curve, cf. Figure \ref{CB:fig:survProp1} (left).
+For centered mean $\mu_{b} = \mu_{a} = 0$, the variance has only little influence on the survival probability, while the symmetry of the curve follows from the relation $\sigma^2_{b} = 1-\sigma^2_{a}$, cf. Figure \ref{CB:fig:survProp1} (right).
+In contrast, if $\mu_{b}<0$ (resp.~$\mu_{a}<0$) the probability is decreasing (resp.~increases) in the bid variance $\sigma^2_{b},$ since a higher bid variance results in a higher likelihood of the cumulative bid queue to hit zero and simultaneously in a lower likelihood of the cumulative ask queue to hit zero.

-Second, we study the influence of the correlations between incoming orders with origin $F$ and $G$ on the survival probability.
-If we have a non-zero correlation parameter $\rho^{(b,F),(b,G)}$ or $\rho^{(a,F),(a,G)}$, the relation $\sigma^2_b = 1-\sigma^2_a$ is violated as the correlation directly affects the bid/ask variances $\sigma^2_b$ and $\sigma^2_a.$ In Figure \ref{fig:survProp2} (left), we set all correlation parameters except $\rho^{(b,F), (b,G)}$ to zero.
-Then a negative (positive) correlation decreases (increases) the bid variance and hence decreases (increases) the probability that cumulative bid queue will hit zero, while the ask side is unaffected.
-For this reason, the survival probability decreases with $\rho^{(b,F),(b,G)}.$
+Second, we study the influence of correlations between order events of different origins ($F$ and $G$) on the survival probability.
+In Figure \ref{CB:fig:survProp2} (left) we set all correlation parameters except $\rho^{(b,F), (b,G)}$ to zero.
+In this case a negative (resp.~positive) correlation decreases (resp.~increases) the bid variance and hence decreases (resp.~increases) the probability that the cumulative bid queue will hit zero, while the ask side is unaffected.
+For this reason the survival probability decreases with $\rho^{(b,F),(b,G)}.$

-In Figure \ref{fig:survProp2} (right), we study the influence of the correlation parameter $\rho^{(b,F),(a,G)}$, while the other correlation parameters are set to zero.
-Since $\rho^{(b,F),(a,G)}$ only affects the correlation parameter $\rho$ in the equation for the survival probability, the relation $\sigma^2_b = 1-\sigma^2_a$ is again satisfied.
-We observe for different choices of means and variances that the survival probability increases with $\rho^{(b,F),(a,G)}$.
-Hence, a positive correlation between bid orders with origin $F$ and ask orders with origin $G$ stabilizes the bid price.
+In Figure \ref{CB:fig:survProp2} (right), we study the influence of the correlation parameter $\rho^{(b,F),(a,G)}$, while the other correlation parameters are set to zero.
+Since $\rho^{(b,F),(a,G)}$ only affects the correlation parameter $\rho_h$ in the equation for the survival probability, the relation $\sigma^2_{b} = 1-\sigma^2_{a}$ is again satisfied.
+We observe that the survival probability increases with $\rho^{(b,F),(a,G)}$ for different choices of $\mu_a$ and $\sigma_a^2$ .